(Translate this site)

 We knew what had happened to us, and how.
 But we didn't know why.
 Or where this Ovizatataron character could have come from.

-But the mystery of Ovizatataron would have to wait.
-For it wasn't the only thing missing a section or two.
-There was also Sym herself.
+Together over time, we would try to find the missing pieces of the puzzle.
+But for now the mystery of Ovizatataron would have to wait.
+For it wasn't the only thing missing a chapter or two; there was also Sym herself.

-At this time Symantici was relatively crippled so far as Sol entities go.
-So I had to serve as a missing piece of her Triad until a replacement module could be fitted into place.
+At this time Symantici was relatively crippled, so far as Sol entities go.
+So I had to serve as a missing piece of her Triad, until a replacement module could be fitted into place.
 I helped her set the repair into motion by enabling her to contact some of her Sol friends about the matter.
 It didn't take long to get what we needed to re-integrate her psyche.

 Basically all I had to do to help was be with her in the link.
 It was that easy.